ghoomfrog/kid/README.md

 `##` expands to the argument.
 It defaults to null if no argument was passed.

-Functions can access neighboring keys of the keys they're assigned to.
+Functions can access their key and its neighboring keys.

 Calling a function is done using the prefix operator `!` with the function's name, followed by an optional argument.